 Gjirokastra is another of the places to go in Albania that has a lot of historical character.

 Along with Berat, it’s been recognised by UNESCO for its cultural heritage and it’s clear why when you first visit.
 The cobblestone streets, Ottoman architecture and bazaar give Gjirokastra an ancient feel to it.

 One of the things you have to do when you’re in the city is to visit Gjirokastra Castle.
 From here in the hills above the city, you not only get great views of the surrounding area and mountains, but you’ll also find a weapons museum, which is a fascinating place to check out.

 An interesting fact about Gjirokastra is that it’s the birthplace of two famous figures in Albania’s past, Enver Hoxha, the Communist dictator and the famous writer, Ismail Kadare.
 You can check out the houses they used to live in, as both are now museums detailing the lives of both men.

 Theth is one of the lesser-known places in Albania, but it’s one you should check out if you’re in the country for a decent amount of time.

 Located in the mountainous north of the country, Theth is a place full of outstanding natural beauty.
-Theth National Park is one of the most parts of Albania, and might just be the most beautiful of all, which is some statement.
+Theth National Park is one of the most parts of Albania, and might just be the most beautiful of all.

-If you’re a nature lover, you’ll love spending time here as you can wander around the many trails and admire the beauty all around you.
+If you’re a nature lover, you’ll love spending time here as you can wander around the many trails, such as the Valbona to Theth hike, and admire the beauty all around you.

 If you’re feeling more adventurous, then you can even attempt hiking one of the mountains in the area, such as Thethi, Boga, Razma and Vermoshi.
 All of these places provide spectacular views of the surrounding area and from the top!